Creative and Critical Writings

 Creative and Critical Writings Grant - Application for institutions and collectives

 Applications lacking supporting material will not be considered, nor will the applicant be contacted to send the missing material.

 The submission of supporting material/samples for the project you are applying with is required:

 A detailed budget must be included for all projects.

 It is mandatory to submit samples of previous works/projects (up to three maximum) unless the project you are applying with is your first work.

-- One or two chapters from the play
+- One or two acts from the play

-For Critical Writings: and it includes writings in literary criticism, fine and visual art criticism, film criticism and other cultural and artistic subjects.
-The project must be submitted by the author, and the final output must be a book.
+For critical writings, including literary criticism, art criticism, film criticism and writing on other cultural and artistic subjects, the project must be submitted by the author, and the final output must be a book.
 The following supporting materials are required:

 - One or two chapters from the book